Ancient Mariners Map of India

 This ancient mariner's Periplus of the Erythraean Sea Map, which dates back to around the 1st century CE, gives us a peek into the great ports that played a pivotal role in the Indian Ocean Trade Network.
 During the time of the Roman Empire, this was a vibrant trade route and there was a steady flow of ships into ports in India, especially along the West coast.
 The Romans couldn't get enough of Indian luxuries like fine cotton, spices and ivory!

-Some of the prominent Indian ports that find mention in this Periplus include Muziris, believed to be around present day Pattanam in Kerala; Barygaza, present day Bharuch in Gujarat and Suppara (Uppara), present day Nala Sopara near Mumbai.
-You will also find mention of Palibothra, the great city of Pataliputra i.e. modern day Patna, on this Periplus of the Erythraean Sea Map.
+Some of the prominent Indian ports that are mentioned in this Periplus include Muziris, believed to be around present-day Pattanam in Kerala; Barygaza, present-day Bharuch in Gujarat and Suppara (Uppara), present-day Nala Sopara near Mumbai.
+You will also find mention of Palibothra, the great city of Pataliputra i.e. modern-day Patna, on this Periplus of the Erythraean Sea Map.